Teichlab/cellphonedb/Docs/create_datafiles.md

 3. **interaction.csv**
 4. **protein.csv**

-The recreation order is important because they have data dependences.
+The order is important because they have data dependences.

 ## Using tools.py
 Tools.py is the provided tool to preprocesate the CellPhoneDB database input data.